-In my opinion, the 80:20 rule is the only “DIET RULE” to follow.. let me explain:
+In my opinion, the 80/20 rule (it’s actually more of a guideline!) is the only “DIET/FOOD RULE” to follow.. it means:

-“If you eat healthily 80% of the time,
+“If you eat mainly nutrient dense foods (80% of the time),

-then you can afford to indulge/treat yourself 20% of the time’”
+then you can afford to occasionally indulge in less nutrient dense foods (20% of the time!)”

-For example, you may write a healthy meal plan for the week, buy in healthy foods and aim to have 3 healthy meals a day (with 2-3 healthy snacks if needed).. then if a craving hits and you REALLY fancy say a biscuit then have one!
-Just make sure that it’s not 5 biscuits and a regular thing (or the rule will end up being 70:30 etc.).
-Your ‘20%’ could be a small evening chocolate treat or it may be a ‘cheat day’ if you’re disciplined enough to eat healthily the other 6 days of the week.
+For example, you may write a healthy meal plan for the week, buy in healthy foods and aim to have 3 healthy meals a day (with 2-3 healthy snacks if needed).. then if a craving hits and you REALLY fancy say a biscuit then have 1 or 2!
+Just make sure that it’s not 5 biscuits and/or a regular thing, or the rule will end up being 70:30 etc.

-Good luck for your goals and remember.. if you have a ‘treat’ savor it, enjoy it and DON’T feel guilty about it.. treats CAN feature in a healthy balanced diet but the key is moderation (and of course how many calories you’re burning off!).
+Good luck for your goals and remember; if you have a ‘treat’ savour it, enjoy it and DON’T feel guilty about it.
+Treats CAN feature in a healthy balanced diet but the key is moderation :).

 P.S Check out my How to Stay Motivated / How to Stop Over-Eating blog posts for more diet inspiration!